Tekila11/hypr/Storage management on arch.md

 sudo pacman -S bleachbit
 ```

-Would you like me to explain any of these methods in more detail?
-Also, I can help you analyze the output if you run these commands and share the results.

 Alternative Solutions:
 1. If cleaning doesn't provide enough space, you could resize your partitions using tools like `gparted` from a live USB
 2. You might consider moving some directories to your /home partition and creating symlinks

-Let me know which approach you'd like to explore further!